 As funny cat videos and memes flood our timelines and streaming services, it’s refreshing to see something with educational value.
 The online audience has grown to tremendous numbers - 25% of global internet users consume videos daily.
 Imagine a video that showcases your company and has the capability to reach 160 million unique viewers per month.

 It’s painless to create a quality marketing video that cuts through the clutter and has the power to transcend your normal audience base.
-Zaloni chose an animated video to introduce its Data Lake 360 Solution.
+Zaloni chose an animated video to introduce its Data Lake Management Platform.
 This was a different, attention-grabbing way to showcase exactly what its data lake management platform is capable of doing.
 With new innovations in tech almost daily, it’s worthwhile to stand out and do the unexpected.

 2. Complex Topics, Easy Consumption